Altus Wealth Group LLC Invests $164,000 in Cleveland-Cliffs Inc. (NYSE:CLF)

-Altus Wealth Group LLC bought a new position in Cleveland-Cliffs Inc. (NYSE:CLF – Get Rating) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor bought 10,150 shares of the mining company’s stock, valued at approximately $164,000.
+Altus Wealth Group LLC bought a new stake in Cleveland-Cliffs Inc. (NYSE:CLF – Get Rating) during the fourth quarter, according to its most recent filing with the SEC.
+The firm bought 10,150 shares of the mining company’s stock, valued at approximately $164,000.

-A number of other institutional investors and hedge funds have also recently made changes to their positions in the stock.
-BlackRock Inc. lifted its holdings in shares of Cleveland-Cliffs by 2.1% in the third quarter.
-BlackRock Inc. now owns 54,108,703 shares of the mining company’s stock worth $728,844,000 after acquiring an additional 1,107,996 shares during the last quarter.
-Vanguard Group Inc. lifted its holdings in shares of Cleveland-Cliffs by 0.9% in the third quarter.
-Vanguard Group Inc. now owns 45,757,539 shares of the mining company’s stock worth $616,355,000 after acquiring an additional 387,794 shares during the last quarter.
-FMR LLC lifted its holdings in shares of Cleveland-Cliffs by 5.1% in the second quarter.
-FMR LLC now owns 22,391,421 shares of the mining company’s stock worth $344,156,000 after acquiring an additional 1,083,831 shares during the last quarter.
-State Street Corp lifted its holdings in shares of Cleveland-Cliffs by 18.6% in the second quarter.
-State Street Corp now owns 21,000,065 shares of the mining company’s stock worth $322,771,000 after acquiring an additional 3,295,448 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP lifted its holdings in shares of Cleveland-Cliffs by 19.4% in the third quarter.
-Dimensional Fund Advisors LP now owns 6,350,597 shares of the mining company’s stock worth $85,557,000 after acquiring an additional 1,030,366 shares during the last quarter.
-Institutional investors own 65.25% of the company’s stock.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Ronald Blue Trust Inc. acquired a new position in Cleveland-Cliffs in the 2nd quarter valued at $32,000.
+Lazard Asset Management LLC grew its stake in Cleveland-Cliffs by 218.1% in the 1st quarter.
+Lazard Asset Management LLC now owns 1,088 shares of the mining company’s stock valued at $35,000 after buying an additional 746 shares during the last quarter.
+Quadrant Capital Group LLC grew its stake in Cleveland-Cliffs by 108.6% in the 3rd quarter.
+Quadrant Capital Group LLC now owns 3,075 shares of the mining company’s stock valued at $41,000 after buying an additional 1,601 shares during the last quarter.
+Wipfli Financial Advisors LLC acquired a new position in Cleveland-Cliffs in the 3rd quarter valued at $51,000.
+Finally, Newbridge Financial Services Group Inc. grew its stake in Cleveland-Cliffs by 250.0% in the 4th quarter.
+Newbridge Financial Services Group Inc. now owns 3,500 shares of the mining company’s stock valued at $56,000 after buying an additional 2,500 shares during the last quarter.
+65.25% of the stock is currently owned by institutional investors and hedge funds.

-CLF has been the subject of a number of research reports.
-B. Riley dropped their price objective on shares of Cleveland-Cliffs from $27.00 to $26.00 and set a “buy” rating for the company in a report on Wednesday, February 15th.
-BNP Paribas upgraded shares of Cleveland-Cliffs from an “underperform” rating to a “neutral” rating and set a $21.00 price objective for the company in a report on Wednesday, January 25th.
-Morgan Stanley upgraded shares of Cleveland-Cliffs from an “equal weight” rating to an “overweight” rating and raised their price objective for the company from $13.60 to $26.00 in a report on Wednesday, January 11th.
-Wolfe Research upgraded shares of Cleveland-Cliffs from an “underperform” rating to a “peer perform” rating in a report on Monday, March 20th.
-Finally, The Goldman Sachs Group raised their price objective on shares of Cleveland-Cliffs from $18.00 to $23.00 and gave the company a “buy” rating in a report on Wednesday, January 18th.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and six have assigned a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $22.11.
+A number of brokerages have weighed in on CLF.
+Citigroup increased their price target on shares of Cleveland-Cliffs from $16.00 to $22.00 and gave the company a “neutral” rating in a report on Monday, February 13th.
+Morgan Stanley raised shares of Cleveland-Cliffs from an “equal weight” rating to an “overweight” rating and increased their price target for the company from $13.60 to $26.00 in a report on Wednesday, January 11th.
+UBS Group began coverage on shares of Cleveland-Cliffs in a report on Friday, December 16th.
+They issued a “neutral” rating and a $17.00 price target for the company.
+Wolfe Research raised shares of Cleveland-Cliffs from an “underperform” rating to a “peer perform” rating in a report on Monday, March 20th.
+Finally, Bank of America started coverage on shares of Cleveland-Cliffs in a report on Wednesday, January 4th.
+They issued a “neutral” rating and a $19.00 price target for the company.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $22.11.

 Cleveland-Cliffs is the largest flat-rolled steel company and the largest iron ore pellet producer in North America.
 The company is vertically integrated from mining through iron making, steelmaking, rolling, finishing and downstream with hot and cold stamping of steel parts and components.
 The company was formerly known as Cliffs Natural Resources Inc and changed its name to Cleveland-Cliffs Inc in August 2017.